Masha-Korol/ResourceTrackerUI/README.md

 TODO:
 1. Remove user password from the admin table
 2. Page for admin to see statistics - page views, links clicks, marks, comments
-3. Add resource tags to all the resource text views
-4. Add description to selection
+3. Add description to selection